Manalath

 White to move.
 Black has just completed a white quart playing i1w, which White can’t defend.
 Even if White is going to play on one of the three marked spaces e2w, d2w, or d3w building a quint, the game is lost for White as the losing condition was created first and is still active after White’s move.

 White has played at e8w.
-Black can’t play at c7, d7, or e7; neither a white nor a black piece. c7w, d7w, and e7w are all quints for White (and White can play somewhere else in the next turn). c7b does not obstruct White to build a quint in the next turn, d7b is an immediate loss because of the black quart, and e7b is illegal as it would create a group of six.
+Black can’t play at c7, d7, or e7; neither a white nor a black piece. c7w, d7w, and e7w are all quints for White (and White can play somewhere else in the next turn). c7b does not obstruct White to build a quint in the next turn, d7b is an immediate loss because of the black quart, and e7b is simply illegal.

 Only if a player cannot make a legal move (which is rare) they must pass.
 However – even then – a possible end condition may become effective.